-- Take That!: "5 HUMILIATING mistakes in Disney's Zootopia" parodies CinemaSins-style "nitpick" videos; three of the titular mistakes are simply the fact that animals can't talk in real life, one is an actual goof about the main character turning a page in her file that seems to disappear, and the final one is cut off when the sexy tiger dancers at the end seem to provoke a homosexual furry awakening in the narrator.
+- Take That!: "5 HUMILIATING mistakes in Disney's Zootopia" parodies CinemaSins-style "nitpick" videos; three of the titular mistakes are simply the fact that animals can't talk in real life, one is an actual goof about the main character turning a page in her file that seems to disappear (which is then blown out of proportion by the narrator), and the final one is cut off when the sexy tiger dancers at the end seem to provoke a homosexual furry awakening in the narrator.

-- Too Awesome to Use: Parodied when it comes to a pretty basic item and circumstance.Mage: I'm out of MP.
+- Too Awesome to Use: Parodied, with a fighter and mage arguing over a pretty basic item and circumstance:Mage: I'm out of MP.

 Fighter: Then use an Ether!